ax00z/ax00z.github.io/index.md

         <p> I am a computer science student currently pursuing a Bachelor of Science degree at Toronto Metropolitan University.
 With experience in
 		full-stack development and a passion for software engineering.
 		I have designed, developed, and implemented software solutions for both the front-end and back-end of various platforms.
-I am highly skilled in programming languages such as Python, SQL, and JavaScript.
+I am proficient in Python, SQL, and JavaScript.
 I also have expertise in data analytics and database management.
+More details are available in my resume.
         </p>
     </div>